Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 After all, it’s not their course or program to sell, it’s yours.

 Your next job is to create the best sharable graphic, social media posts, and email swipe copy that they might possibly need when advertising your program – and make sure it’s all easily accessible.
+You can create an easy to use affiliate center using a WordPress affiliate plugin like AccessAlly.

 Many of the strongest affiliates often have full-time gigs of their own, and don’t have time to plan an entire marketing strategy around your programs.